BeingTomGreen/IP-User-Location/README.md

 #### Validate an IP address
 You can use `->validIP($ip)` to see if the specified IP Address is valid.

+Under the hood this uses `filter_var($ip, FILTER_VALIDATE_IP)`, I assume this should be pretty solid.
+If you have any suggestions for a better way of doing this send a pull request or drop me an email.

 #### Get the user's IP address
 You can use `->getIpAddress()` to retrive the users IP address.